Kairos – The Ancient Greek Concept of Time and Opportunity

-Invariably, when asking a Greek the English meaning of these two words, their answer will be ‘time’ and yes, it is but nothing is ever straightforward is it?
+Invariably, when asking a Greek the English meaning of these two words, their answer will be “time” and yes, it is but nothing is ever straightforward is it?

-There’s time and then, there’s time!
+There’s time and then there’s time!

-Measured time
+Measured Time

-‘Chronos’ ( Χρόνος), means measured time, a quantity, measured in minutes, hours, days, weeks, months and years.
+“Chronos” ( Χρόνος), means measured time, a quantity, measured in minutes, hours, days, weeks, months and years.

 The Opportune Moment

-‘Kairos’ (καιρός) on the other hand, an ancient Greek word, means; the perfect moment or timing, the opportune moment, the moment of truth, the defining moment, that fleeting moment, that comes and goes in the blink of an eye, which must be seized and not let go.
+‘Kairos’, means the perfect moment or timing, the opportune moment, the moment of truth, the defining moment, that fleeting moment, that comes and goes in the blink of an eye, which must be seized and not let go.

 ‘Kairos’ is quality, not quantity, it’s getting the timing right; to know when the time has come, and that everything has its time.